 The foreign exchange market as it exists today has only existed in this form for a few years.
 Until not long ago, foreign exchange was traded in fixed relationships, which means that there was a fixed exchange relationship between two currencies.
 Flexible exchange rates, as are common today between the largest and most important currencies, have only been around for a few years.

-The recent history of currency trading has its origins in the gold standard.
-This existed with a brief interruption between the two world wars from around 1880 to 1939.
-In the gold standard system, a currency was secured by gold holdings.
-A bill represented a claim to a certain amount of gold.
+The recent history of forex trading has its roots in the gold standard.
+With a brief interruption between the two world wars, this existed from around 1880 to 1939 System of the gold standard, a currency was backed by gold holdings.
+A banknote represented a claim to a certain amount of gold.
 This exchange ratio between money and gold was constant.
-Since the price of gold is more or less identical around the world, there were also fixed exchange rates between the individual currencies.
+Because the price of gold around World more or less identical, there were therefore also fixed exchange rates between the individual currencies.

 The problem with the gold standards

-The gold standard system collapsed during World War II as a result of uncovered increases in funds.
-The banks issuing banknotes no longer ensured that the money spent was covered by the corresponding amount of gold.
-Thus the money supply grew, while the gold supply remained constant.
+The gold standard system collapsed in the course of World War II as a result of unfunded money augmentations.
+Banks issuing banknotes did not pass them on for surethat the money spent was covered by the corresponding amount of gold.
+Thus, the money supply grew while the gold supply remained constant.